Graphical Representation for Heterogeneous Face Recognition: Graphical Representation for Heterogeneous Face Recognition

 The bias term $b$ has no effect on the optimization problem and we can ignore it.
 The problem in equation (\ref{Eq:eq 6}) is optimized by the cascade decomposition method \cite{Ref5} and then we obtain the weight matrix of the probe sketch $\mathbf{W}_{\mathbf{t}}=[\mathbf{w}_{\mathbf{y}_1},\cdots,\mathbf{w}_{\mathbf{y}_N}]$.
 The weight matrix $\mathbf{W}_{\mathbf{g}^l}=[\mathbf{w}_{\mathbf{x}_1^l},\cdots,\mathbf{w}_{\mathbf{x}_N^l}]$ of the $l$th gallery photo $\mathbf{g}^l$ can be obtained in a similar way as aforementioned by jointly model all the gallery photo patches from $\mathbf{g}^l$ and corresponding neighboring photo patches in the representation dataset.

-To match the representation $\mathbf{w}_{\mathbf{y}_i}$ of a probe sketch patch to $\mathbf{w}_{\mathbf{x}_i^l} (l=1,2,\cdots,L)$, these weight vectors are reformulated as $M$-dimensional vectors.
+To match the representation $\mathbf{w}_{\mathbf{y}_i}$ of a probe sketch patch {$\mathbf{y}_i$} to {the representation} $\mathbf{w}_{\mathbf{x}_i^l}$ {of the gallery photo patch $\mathbf{x}_i^l$, where $l=1,2,\cdots,L$}, these weight vectors are reformulated as $M$-dimensional vectors {(originally, these vectors are $K$-dimensional vectors)}.
 For the ease of denotations, these reformulated vectors are still represented as before.
 Each reformulated vector has at most $K$ nonzero values.
 For example, $w_{\mathbf{y}_{i,z}} (z=1,2,\cdots,M)$ is nonzero only if the $i$th patch extracted from the $z$th sketch in the representation dataset is among the $K$ nearest neighbors of the probe sketch patch $\mathbf{y}_i$.